-It is our pleasure to thank those who invest in Bentley by offering membership in one or more of our recognition societies.
+It is our pleasure to thank those who invest in Bentley by offering membership in one or more of our recognition societies: Great Benefactors, The President's Club, True Blue and The 1917 Legacy Society.
 It’s our small way of thanking those who make a difference in big ways — the alumni, parents and friends who help to prepare thousands of Bentley students for successful lives and careers that will change the business world for the better.

 Established during Bentley University’s centennial in 2017, Great Benefactor designation honors those alumni, parents and friends whose cumulative gift commitments to Bentley University total $1 million or more.
 Great Benefactor designation is the university’s highest recognition and reflects the extraordinary investments made by members of this group, all of whom exemplify the spirit and dedication of Bentley’s visionary founders and leaders.

 As of June 30, 2018, there are 37 individuals and families who have achieved Great Benefactor status.

 “I always felt a step ahead in my first job at Arthur Andersen.
 My colleagues were still learning in a practical way that we had already learned at Bentley.
 It was a tech savvy school that really prepared you for your career — and I loved being on campus.
 I met my best friend in a business policy class, got to see her every day, and now get to spend my life with her.
 If you have the time, treasure and talent — and good fortune, give back.”

 Shamus McBride '89, MST '94, chair, The President’s Club

 Members of the President’s Club are listed at seven levels of giving as well as a special category for young undergraduate alumni and enjoy special events and privileges — our way of saying thank you for setting an example and inspiring our community.
 Meet the FY18 members of the President's Club.